-Choose a Pediatric Dentist
+Choose a pediatric dentist

-It may be tempting to give reassurance by saying, “It won’t hurt” or “It won’t be scary,” but those statements can actually give kids the impression that they have something to look out for.
-Explain that the dentist will use special tools to make sure their teeth are clean and healthy and things might get loud sometimes.
+It may be tempting to reassure by saying, “it won’t hurt” or “it won’t be scary,” but those statements can actually give kids the impression that they have something to fear.
+Explain that the dentist will use special tools to make sure their teeth are clean and healthy, and things might get loud sometimes.
 You can tell your child that you visited the dentist, too, as a kid, but leave out the “war stories” that mention negative experiences.

 Need help finding a pediatric dentist?
 Click here.